terraform-linters/tflint/docs/developer-guide/architecture.md

 Similarly, send inspection requests to the server.
 The server responds to requests and runs an inspection, but the plugin needs access to `terraform.Config` (imagine `runner.GetResourceContent`).

 For this, the host process launches a gRPC server to respond such requests.
-Ths host server is called "Runner" server.
+The host server is called "Runner" server.
 Its behavior is implemented by TFLint.
 The plugin is passed a client that corresponds to the Runner server.

 ### Respond to requests for Terraform config (`plugin.GRPCServer`)